 When the institutional dummies are not included, we find a significant and sizeable post-election cycle in spending, with spending cuts being postponed until after the election.
 For revenues, we find significant cuts in the election year and (less robust) hikes in the post-election year.
-These results are remarkable in their own right, as earlier studies have typically not found evidence of an electoral cycle in international data, with the exception of the recent study by Shi and Svensson (2000).8
+These results are remarkable in their own right, as earlier studies have typically not found robust evidence of an electoral cycle in international data, with the exception of the recent study by Shi and Svensson (2000).8

-As Table 5 reveals, however, these electoral cycles are highly institution-dependent.
-The post-election cycle - a cut in spending by about 1 percent of GDP and a gain in revenue by 0.5 percent of GDP - is present only in presidential regimes.
+As Table 5 reveals, however, these electoral cycles are highly institutiondependent.
+The post-election cycle - a cut in spending by about 1 percent of GDP and a gain in revenue by 0.5 to 1 percent of GDP - is clearly present only in presidential regimes.
 The pre-election tax cuts, on the other hand, are visible only in parliamentary regimes.
-We do not have a good explanation for why.
-But according to column 5 these tax cuts only appear under majoritarian elections, which is indeed the result predicted by the career-concern model of Section 2.
+As in the case of the adjustment to income shocks, we do not have a good explanation for these differences.